-Ms. Crawford requested the MCO TDWR data in Level II format from Mr. Paul Biron of the FAA, which he delivered on a DVD.
+Ms. Crawford requested the MCO TDWR data in Level II format from delivered on a DVD.
 However, the WDSS-II utility she used to convert the data to netCDF produced an error stating that the data files were not Level II.
 She consulted with Dr. Lakshmanan of the University of Oklahoma (OU), the WDSS-II developer, who confirmed the data files were not in Level II format.

 Ms. Crawford presented this finding to Mr. Biron, who confirmed with a colleague that the data files were indeed not Level II format.
-He suggested that software in the TDWR Supplemental Product Generator at NWS MLB may be needed to process the data, and also suggested another contact at OU, Dr. Mike Biggerstaff, who may be able to help in converting the TDWR data to Level II
+He suggested that software in the TDWR Supplemental Product Generator at NWS MLB may be needed to process the data, and also suggested another contact at OU, Dr. Mike Biggerstaff, who may be able to help in converting the TDWR data to Level II format.
+Ms. Crawford contacted Drs.
+Biggerstaff and Lakshmanan via email asking what can be done to use the TDWR data, and included Mr. Pete Blottman of NWS MLB in the communication.
+A reference on the WDSS-II website (www.cimms.ou.edu/~lakshman/